danbev/learning-assembly/gas/README.md

     address  pcrel length extern type    scattered symbolnum/value 00000010 0     3      0      0       0         1

+### Code models
+In x64 references to code and data are done using instruction pointer relative (RIP) addressing modes.

+When the linker creates a shared library it does not know where in the process's address space it might be loaded.
+This causes a problem for code and data references which need to point to the correct memory locations.
+My view of this is that When the linker takes multiple object files and merges the sections, like .text, .data etc, merge might not be a good description but rather adds them sequentially to the resulting object file.
+If the source files refer to absolut locations in it's .data section these might not be in the same place after linking ito the resulting object file.
+Solving this problem can be done using position independant code (PIC) or load-time relocation.

+### Position Independant Code (PIC)
+There is an offset between the text and data sections.
+The linker combines all the text and data sections from all the object files and therefor knows the sizes of these sections.
+So the linker can rewrite the instructions using offsets and the sizes of the sections.
+But x86 requires absolute addressing does it not?
+If we need a relative address (relative to the current instruction pointer which there is no operation for) a way to get this is to use the `CALL some_label` like this:

+      call some_label
+    some_label:
+      pop eax

+`call` causes the address of the next instruction to be saved on the stack and then it will jump to some_label. `pop eax` pops the address into eax which is now the value of the instruction pointer.

+PIC are implemented using Global Offset Table (GOT) which is a table of addresses in the .data section.
+When an instruction referres to a variable it does not use an absolute address (would require relocation) but instead referrs to an entry in the GOT which is located at a well known place in the data section.
+The entry in the GOT referrs to an absolut address.
+So this is a sort of relocation but in the data section instead of in the code section which is what was done for load-time relocation.
+But doing this in the data section, which is not shared and is writable does not cause any issues.
+Also relocations in the code section have to be done per variable reference and not per variable as is the case when using a GOT.

+So that covers variables but for function calls a Procedure Linkage Table (PLT) is used.
+This is part of the text section.
+Instead of calling a function directly a call is made to an entry in the PLT which performs the actual call.
+This is sometimes called `trampoline` which I've seen on occasions when inspecting/dumping in lldb but did not know what it meant.
+This allows for lazy resolution of functions calls.Also every PLT entry as an entry in the GOT.

+### Load-time relocation
+This process might take some during loading which might be an performance hit depending on the type of program being written.
+Since the text section needs to be modified during loading (needs to do the actual relocations) it is not possible to have it shared by multiple processes.

+### Instruction Pointer Relative addressing (RIP)
+References to code and data in x64 are done with instruction relative pointer addressing.
+So instructions can use references that are relative to the current instruction (or the next one) and don't require them to be absolut addresses.
+This works for offsets of up to 32bits but for programs that are larger than that this offset will not be enough.
+One could use absolute 64 bit addresses for everything but more instructions are required to perform simple operations and most programs will not require this.
+The solution is to introduce code models to cater for all needs.
+The compiler should be able to take an option where the programmer can say that this object file will not be lined into a large program.
+And also that this compilation unit will be included in a huge library and that 64-bit addressing should be used.

+In (64-bit mode), the encoding for the old 32-bit immediate offset addressing mode, is now a 32-bit offset from the current RIP, not from 0x00000000 like before.
+You only need to know how far away it is from the currently executing instruction (technically the next instruction)

+### Addressing modes

 #### Assemble 64Bit.s

     as -g -arch x86_64 64bit.s -o 64bit.o